-The City of Calgary Student Citizen Satisfaction Survey
+The City of Calgary Student Survey

-Each year, The City of Calgary conducts the Citizen Satisfaction Survey with Calgarians to collect opinions about The City's programs and services.
+Each year, The City of Calgary conducts a Fall Survey of Calgarians to collect opinions about The City's programs and services.
+We talk to 2,500 adults from all areas of Calgary.

 The personal information from this survey is collected under the authority of the Freedom of Information and Protection of Privacy Act, Section 33(c) and is used to help The City of Calgary make decisions about City services.